challamani/classification-decision-tree/README.md

 ### Classification Options

-The classification option is mandatory input to perform the multi-group on the given dataset and the classification tree will be constructed accordingly.
+The classification option is a mandatory input to perform the multi-group on the given dataset and the classification tree will be constructed accordingly.

 Note:
-1. We can create multiple classification options on a dataset, based on the cardinality of the dataset attributes and relationships
+1. We can create multiple classification options on a dataset, based on the cardinality of the dataset attributes and the relationship among those attributes.
-2. Currently, this classification-tree project does support `atomic attribute` values (a flat dataset record), but it doesn't support dataset(s) that contain a complex attribute values (object type)
+2. Currently, this classification-tree project does support `atomic attribute` values (a flat dataset record), but it doesn't support dataset(s) that contain complex attribute values (object type)
 3. Dataset attribute that belongs to `High cardinal number type, primitive list type, and comma separated values` will support in the future for classification, this demands a logical reference nodes creation.

 ## Dataset/Entity